 HoneyBook

 HoneyBook is not a marketing platform.
 Communication is limited to client-facing emails, automated follow-ups (Essentials+), and basic templates.
-No bulk email campaigns, no SMS marketing, no newsletter tools.
+There are no bulk email campaigns, no SMS marketing, and no newsletter tools.
+If client re-engagement or promotional campaigns are important, you need a third-party tool like Mailchimp or ConvertKit alongside HoneyBook.

 vCita